-Although many would associate Frank Darabont with 'The Shawshank Redemption' or 'The Green Mile', he also made a cracking adaptation of 'The Mist' - a small novella published in 1980 that went largely overlooked by all except hardened King fans.
+Although many would associate Frank Darabont with 'The Shawshank Redemption' or 'The Green Mile', he also made a cracking adaptation of 'The Mist'.
+The small novella was published in 1980 and went largely overlooked by all except hardened King fans.
 More than any other director, Darabont was able to cut to the core of what King was talking about his novels and none more incisive than 'The Mist'.
 While the horrifying creatures that surround the supermarket were the draw of the film, the real monsters were inside the supermarket.
-The film works beautifully as an allegory for Bush's America and the divides in the nation are focused here in a small supermarket.
-Witty, intelligent and deeply scary.
+The film works beautifully as an allegory for Bush's America and the divides in the nation.
+It's witty, intelligent and deeply scary.

 8. 'The Dead Zone'

 While some might dismiss 'The Dead Zone' as David Cronenberg honing his craft before he'd go on to the likes of 'The Fly' or 'Naked Lunch', they overlook what is probably one of his most skillfully directed films.
 The film wisely underplays everything - from Christopher Walken's powers to the nature of what it can do - and, instead, allows an eeriness to creep over the entire film.
 Martin Sheen is electric as the raucous, gibbering maniac Greg Stillson and the flash-forward scene is a powerful one; Sheen's deranged delivery and Bible-thumping antics were pertinent in 1983 and are just as frightening in today's political climate.

 You can read our review to get the full opinion on 'It', but for now, we'll say that it's by far the strongest Stephen King adaptation we've seen in years and will most likely stay that way for quite some time.
 Funnily enough, 'It' owes a certain debt to Rob Reiner and 'Stand By Me' as the non-horror moments in the film are definitely cribbed from that.
 Like we said, read the review to get the full opinion.